Last updated

 I have a dream for the Web in which computers become capable of analyzing all the data on the web – the contents, links, and transactions between people and computers.
 A “Semantic Web”, which makes this possible, has yet to emerge, but when it does, the day-to-day mechanisms of trade, bureaucracy in our daily lives will be handled by machines talking to machines.
 The “intelligent agents” people have touted for ages will finally materialize.

-For a more complex and detailed explanation of the Semantic Web, I strongly suggest reading this article by Ontotext.
+For a more complex and detailed explanation of the Semantic Web, I strongly suggest reading this by Ontotext.

 In summary, the Semantic Web is an extension of the current web that provides a standardized way to express the relationships between web pages, allowing computers to understand and respond to complex human requests based on their meaning.
 It was envisioned by Tim Berners-Lee, one of the inventors of the World Wide Web.
 In this new Web, information is well-defined to enable better cooperation between computers and people.
 It's structured and tagged in such a way that it can be read directly by computers and AI, helping them to perform more of the tedious work involved in finding, sharing, and combining information on the web.
 The ultimate goal of the Semantic Web is to make the Internet more intelligible to computers and useful to humans by setting up a universal framework that allows data to be shared and reused across applications, enterprises, and communities.